kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 - A _Project_ is a _Form_ to be completed with certain variable _Values_ and prepared according to a set of formatting _Preferences_.

-- A _Form_ is a discreet, reusable chunk of legal language.
+- A _Form_ is a discreet, reusable chunk of legal language, regardless of its size.
 A one-liner no-assignment provision can be a Form.
 A 100-page merger agreement can be a Form.
 It's Forms almost all the way down.
 A Form need not be generic in our current sense of that term; in composition it may be quite deal-specific, but its components, taken individually, will be generic, reusable.

 - _Forms_ are composed of _Text_, _Definitions_ of _Terms_, _Uses_ of _Terms_, _References_ to other Forms (their _Targets_), and _Fields_ to be filled in with Values.